Mostafa-Tarek-00/heart_disease_prediction/README.md

 # Heart Disease Prediction Project

-This project focuses on predicting the presence or absence of heart disease based on various features using machine learning techniques.
-The dataset consists of medical attributes that could contribute to the prediction of heart disease.
-We've implemented and compared several classification models to achieve this goal.
+The project's emphasis lies in predicting the presence or absence of heart disease through machine learning techniques, utilizing diverse features.
+The dataset comprises medical attributes potentially relevant to heart disease prediction.
+The accomplishment of this objective involves the implementation and comparison of multiple classification models.

 ## Libraries Used